stephanoparaskeva/wdi-project-2-hackathon/README.md

 ![](https://media.giphy.com/media/fwz3apThjp7s11kotu/giphy.gif)
 ___
 ### Overview:
-A task management app similar to Trello that allows the user to create groups based on events, and tasks to-do.
-The user can make friends and allocate friends to the groups they own to create private parties.
+A fiat currency pair app.
+With over one thousand currency pairs.
+The user can select any two combinations and see the price of the pair as well as a graph of the last 30 days.
 ___

 ### Timeframe:
     48 hours
 ### The Brief:

-In teams of 3 we had to render an app that retrieves data from a public API in an interesting and engaging manner.
+In teams of 2 we had to render an app that retrieves data from a public API in an interesting and engaging manner.
 We had just under 48 hours to achieve this goal, making it extremely time sensitive.

 ### Technologies: